-(2) The kennel owner must provide the board of judges, within seven days prior to the end of the race meet or within seven (7) days of the greyhound's removal from racing at the race meet prior to the season's end, a written notification of the disposition of each greyhound whose paper was turned in during the race meet.
-Such notification must include what track the greyhound was moved to, which adoption agency the greyhound was given to, and any other information needed for the judges to determine disposition of the greyhound.
+(a) Within seven (7) days prior to the end of the race meet;

+(b) Within seven (7) days of the greyhound's removal from racing at the race meet if prior to the season's end; or

+(c) Before receipt of the greyhound's NGA paper from the racing office.
+Such notification must include to what track the greyhound was moved, to which adoption agency the greyhound was given, and any other information needed for the judges to determine disposition of the greyhound.